bekk/bekk-christmas/post/thecloud/from-code-to-cloud-using-net-5-docker-github-actions-and-azure-app-services.md

 ![](https://i.imgur.com/OCGJKwy.png)

 We may configure to use that by selecting DockerHub, and then our image name.
 Hit "Review + create" and Voila!

+## Conclusion
+In this article, we got a brief introduction on how we may use Docker and Github Actions to package and publish a .Net 5 on Dockerhub.
+Thereafter, we consumed that image on Azure App Service to make the .Net application publically accessible from all over the world.
+However, this pipeline is not complete, there are lots of things that could have been better.
+Nevertheless, I think that it may serve you in your current or your next project as a baseline that you will need to expand for your project to thrive.
+I hope that this has been helpful and that you now have another tool to use in the future.